-5. During previous steps, the Operator has generated several secrets, including the password for the passwor
+5. During previous steps, the Operator has generated several secrets, including the password for the pguser user, which you will need to access the cluster.

-Use kubectl get secrets command to see the list of Secrets objects(by default Secrets object you are interested in has cluster1-pguser-secret name).
-Then kubectl get secret cluster1-pguser-secret -o yaml will return the YAML file with generated secrets, including the password which should look as follows:
+Use kubectl get secrets command to see the list of Secrets objects (by default Secrets object you are interested in has minimal-cluster-pguser-secret name).
+Then you can use kubectl get secret minimal-cluster-pguser-secret -o yaml to look through the YAML file with generated secrets (the actual password will be base64-encoded), or just get the needed password with the following command: